Funville Web Tour

 - John Stevens is an educational technology coach for Chaffey Joint Union High School District who has also taught high school Geometry, Algebra 1, middle school Math, Service Learning, and Robotics, Engineering, and Design since 2006.
 He has served as the go-to guy for trying new, crazy, and often untested ideas to see how well they will work.
 He blogs at Table Talk Math.

-Would you like an invitation?
+Would you like to review Funville Adventures?

 Even more Funville stories